Nick Senzel Player Props: Reds vs. Red Sox

-The Cincinnati Reds, including Nick Senzel (.289 slugging percentage in past 10 games, including no home run), take on starting pitcher James Paxton and the Boston Red Sox at Fenway Park, Wednesday at 7:10 PM ET.
+The Cincinnati Reds and Nick Senzel, who went 2-for-4 with a double and an RBI last time out, battle Chris Sale and the Boston Red Sox at Fenway Park, Thursday at 7:10 PM ET.

-In his most recent game, he had two hits (going 2-for-3 with a double and two RBI) against the Cubs.
+He strung together two hits (going 2-for-4 with a double and an RBI) in his last appearance against the Red Sox.

 Nick Senzel Game Info & Props vs. the Red Sox